 The Petchesky Conservation Center will also function as an education center for land conservation.
 Its location in the heart of Santa Fe Community College district is ideal for this purpose.

 Two hundred and forty acres of the Petchesky Ranch were placed under a conservation easement by Jane Petchesky in 2004.
 The property also includes a trail easement along Arroyo Hondo that Jane Petchesky granted to Santa Fe County in 2005.
-The trail will be part of a larger trail system planned by the Santa Fe County Trails and Open Space Division for the Community College district.
+The trail is potentially part of a larger trail system planned by the Santa Fe County Trails and Open Space Division for the Community College district.

 History of the Ranch

 “It was a good life,” Jane Petchesky says, summing up her forty years on the Petchesky Ranch, where she and husband Gene raised their son, and bred and trained champion quarter horses.
 At age 87, she realized a change was necessary and made plans to move into a Santa Fe retirement center.
 As part of her estate planning, she made the New Mexico Land Conservancy the beneficiary of the 262 acre ranch property in 2004.
 Two-hundred forty acres of the ranch had already been placed into a conservation easement.
 For Jane it was important not only to ensure that the ranch remained protected open space, but that it be used as a base for broader land conservation efforts.